Isible/.github/profile/README.md

 ## Isible

-Building the developer experience of the future
+Building the next generation of free software